-- Ambassadors gain a better understanding of values, integrity, ethics and accountability through training, common reading and programming on and off campus. - Ambassadors meet weekly with the Fellows Ambassador Coordinator and read two books (one each semester related to the topics of service and leadership) and reflect through electronic journals and group discussions. - Ambassadors are required to complete 300 Mercy College Ambassador hours within the year.
-Hours include service, training and leadership workshops. - Mercy College Fellows will receive a \$2,000 scholarship (\$1,000 per semester) from the College in addition to the \$1,000 stipend from Midwest Campus Compact. - Interested students should visit the Student Success Center.
+- Ambassadors gain a better understanding of values, integrity, ethics and accountability through training, common reading and programming on and off campus. - Ambassadors meet weekly with the Ambassador Coordinator and reflect through activities, journals and group discussions. - Ambassadors are required to complete 250 Mercy College Ambassador hours within the year.
+Hours include service, training and leadership workshops. - Mercy College Fellows will receive a \$3,000 scholarship from the College. - Interested students should visit the Student Success Center.
 Membership to Mercy College Ambassadors is selective and application deadlines apply.